vazha2000/mixmall/README.md

 My eCommerce website is feature-rich, allowing users to browse and purchase products, manage their wishlist and cart, and even send orders to the company via email.
 The website is designed to be responsive, user-firendly, catering the wide range of devices and screen sizes.

 ## Technologies Used

+1. React.js: The core framework used for building the entire frontend of the application.
+2. Styled Components: To manage and maintain the styling of my website components.
+3. Slick Slider Library: Used to implement sliders and carousels for showcasing ads and brands.
+4. React-hook-form: Employs this library for efficient and easy form handling, especially in checkout process.
+5. emailjs library: Enables the functionality to send emails to the company's email address when users submit unquiries.
+6. LocalStorage and SessionStorage: Utilized to persist user data, including cart items, wishlists, and product searches, ensuring a seamless experience even after page refresh.